Skip to content

 Synthetic wigs, on the other hand, are a fantastic option for their convenience and affordability.
 They come pre-styled and hold their shape, even after washing, which makes them incredibly easy to care for.
 However, most synthetic wigs can't be heat-styled and have less styling flexibility overall.
 According to the American Cancer Society, they also tend to have a shorter lifespan than human hair wigs.

-A Guide to Wig Cap Constructions
+What's Underneath?
+A Guide to Wig Caps

 The inside of the wig, known as the cap, is just as important as the hair itself, especially if you’re experiencing scalp sensitivity from medical treatments.
 The right cap construction can make the difference between a wig you can’t wait to take off and one you forget you’re even wearing.
 For maximum comfort, look for wigs with "double monofilament" or "100% hand-tied" caps.
 These designs are exceptionally soft, lightweight, and breathable.
 Each hair is individually tied to a soft material, which minimizes irritation and feels gentle against the skin.
 This meticulous construction is a key feature of high-quality medical wigs.